JereKuusela/valheim-infinity_hammer/publish/README.md

 - `hammer [item id]`: Selects an object by id ([Item IDs](https://valheim.fandom.com/wiki/Item_IDs)) to be placed.
 - `hammer [item id] [scale=1]`: Selects an object by id while setting the initial scale (if the object can be scaled).
 Number or x,y,z.
 - `hammer_add_piece_components`: Adds the Piece component to every object which allows copying them with PlanBuild mod.
-- `hammer_blueprint [file name]`: Selects a Plan Build blueprint located on your computer.
+- `hammer_blueprint [file name]`: Selects a Build Share or a Plan Build blueprint located on your computer.
 - `hammer_config [key] [value]`: Toggles or sets configuration values.
 For lists, the given value is toggled on or off (`remove_blacklist` or `select_blacklist`).
 - `hammer_freeze`: Toggles whether the mouse affects placement position.
 Allows moving around while the object's position is frozen.
 - `hammer_location [location_id] [seed=0] [random damage]`: Selects a location by id.
 Allows setting the random result with seed ("all" value enables all child objects).